appliedalgorithmslab/mini-slashdb/README.md

 # mini-slashdb

 A lightweight Python backend that exposes relational database resources through REST-style endpoints using FastAPI and SQLAlchemy.
+This project also demonstrates how backend APIs integrate with frontend applications in a full-stack web architecture.

 ## Why this project exists